-At Garlinge Primary School and Nursery, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching, for example, via Personal, Social and Health Education; extensive extra-curricular programme; Nurture; Circle Time, Religious Education, Forest School programmes; and indirectly with every conversation adults have with pupils throughout the day, our Positive Behaviour Policy and via the use of restorative approaches.
-This starts from the moment children join Garlinge Primary School and Nursery, with emotional resilience forming a large part of the child initiated learning in reception class.
+At Garlinge Primary School and Nursery, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching, for example, via Personal, Social and Health Education; extensive extra-curricular programme; Circle Time, Zones of Regulation Curriculum, Religious Education, Forest School programmes; and indirectly with every conversation adults have with pupils throughout the day, our Positive Behaviour Policy and via the use of restorative approaches.
+This starts from the moment children join Garlinge Primary School and Nursery, with emotional resilience forming a large part of the child-initiated learning in reception class.
 Teachers, Teaching Assistants and Mid-day Meal Supervisors have all been trained in Restorative Approaches to support children's social, emotional and mental health needs.

-For some pupils with the most need in this area we also provide more bespoke support, such as 1:1 support or group work with the learning mentors, support from the school's Family Liaison Officer, and support from outside agencies where and when necessary, or a referral to NELFT (CAMHs).
+For some pupils with the most need in this area we also provide more bespoke support, such as 1:1 support or group work with the learning mentors, emotional literacy support from the schools ELSA; Nurture groups, and support from outside agencies where and when necessary, or a referral to NELFT (CAMHs).